NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/vipers-fang.md

 trait01: "consumable"
 trait02: "magical"
 trait03: "talisman"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 14
 weight:
 value: "850"
 subvalue: "gp"
 invest:
 usage: "affixed to weapon"
 license: "ORC"
 identify:
 description: "**Activate** `pf2:r` (concentrate)  **Trigger** A creature within your reach uses a manipulate or move action, makes a ranged attack, or leaves a square during a moving action it's using  **Requirements** You are a master with the affixed weapon  * * *  When you activate this resin-strengthened viper skull, make a melee Strike against the triggering creature.
 If you have Reactive Strike, you can activate the _viper's fang_ as a free action.
 If your attack is a critical hit and the trigger was a manipulate action, you disrupt that action.
-This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.  * * *  If you hit with this attack, the creature is exposed to viper fang venom.  **Viper Fang Venom** (poison)  **Saving Throw** DC 32 Fortitude check  **Maximum Duration** 4 rounds  **Stage 1** 3d10 poison damage and [[Conditions/Enfeebled|Enfeebled 1]]."
+This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.  * * *  If you hit with this attack, the creature is exposed to viper fang venom.  **Viper Fang Venom** (poison)  **Saving Throw** DC 32 Fortitude check\
+  \  **Maximum Duration** 4 rounds  **Stage 1** 3d10 poison damage and [[Conditions/Enfeebled|Enfeebled
+  1]]."
 powerTitle1:
 actionEconomy1:
 type1: